andrewbaxter/spaghettinuum/readme.md

 ## DNS bridge

-There's a DNS bridge running on UDP port `53`.
+The DNS bridge runs on UDP port `53`.

 Try it out with `dig`: